 What nowadays is known as hitchhiking etiquette among hitchhikers all over the world, once were just some unwritten rules of hitchhiking, which over time became a code of conduct.
-Here are the most important etiquette rules for hitchhiking shared by hitchhikers worldwide.
+Here are the most important etiquette rules for hitchhiking commonly agreed by hitchhikers worldwide.

 - Greet all the drivers that You establish visual contact with.
 This practice potentially brings two benefits: the first benefit is for You as some drivers after noticing that You greeted them will decide to stop to give You a ride as they will see You as a respectful person, while the second benefit is for other hitchhikers coming in that area after You as greeting the drivers will improve their familiarity with hitchhikers.

 - Be clean when hitchhiking.
 Being on the road is not an excuse to be dirty.
 Being clean and looking good is often associated with self-respect.
 If You don’t have respect for yourself, is likely that few other men and women will and in relation to hitchhiking this translates into not finding rides.